 The U.S. Department of Housing and Urban Development (HUD) designates April as National Fair Housing month.
-April 2018 marks the Fiftieth Anniversary of the Fair Housing Act, which prohibits discrimination in housing.
+April 2019 marks the Fiftieth-First Anniversary of the Fair Housing Act, which prohibits discrimination in housing.
 The Fair Housing Act was signed into law by President Lyndon B. Johnson on April 11, 1968 prohibiting discrimination based on race, color, religion, sex, handicap, familial status and national origin.
-The City of Greenville and the Greenville Area Property Managers Association will sponsor their annual fair housing seminar on Tuesday, April 24th at the Hilton.
+The City of Greenville and their partners will sponsor the following Fair Housing seminars:

-This seminar is free to our partners (GAMPA members, City of Greenville Senior Management Team, elected officials, and HUD representatives).
+Both seminars are free to our partners (GAMPA, City of Greenville Senior Management Team, elected officials, and HUD representatives).
 If you or your agency/organization is not listed, there is a $20 for the seminar.
 Registration is required.

 - Registration Deadline is Thursday, April 5, 2019

 - Sign-In starts at 8:30 am on Tuesday, April 9th